 Reasons for Marriage Dates

-Before we go into the guidelines we will give you two, out of a myriad of reasons, that marriage dates are important.
+Before we go into the guidelines we will give you two reasons that marriage dates are important.
 On this noteworthy issue, marriage experts, Dave and Claudia Arp write:

 “Show us a marriage that is faltering, and we’ll show you a marriage where the fun is gone.
 And where the fun is gone, there is a good chance they don’t date their mate!
 Dating is something they did before they got married.
 It’s not in their marriage vocabulary today.”